MatuKahsay/SecuHashCrack/README.md

     --attack_type: Type of attack to use (dictionary, brute_force).
 Default is dictionary.
     --max_length: Maximum password length for brute force attacks.
 Default is 8.

-Examples
+ ### Examples

 Cracking a hash with a dictionary attack using a local wordlist file:

-python password_cracker.py 5f4dcc3b5aa765d61d8327deb882cf99 --wordlist_file /path/to/wordlist.txt
+'python password_cracker.py 5f4dcc3b5aa765d61d8327deb882cf99 --wordlist_file /path/to/wordlist.txt'

 Performing a brute force attack on a hash:

-python password_cracker.py 5f4dcc3b5aa765d61d8327deb882cf99 --attack_type brute_force --max_length 6
+'python password_cracker.py 5f4dcc3b5aa765d61d8327deb882cf99 --attack_type brute_force --max_length 6'

-Development and Testing
+### Development and Testing

 The project includes a test suite to verify the functionality of its components.
 Run the tests using:

-python -m unittest test_cracker.py
+'python -m unittest test_cracker.py'

-Contributing
+ ### Contributing

 Contributions to improve the project are welcome.
 Please follow the standard GitHub pull request process to propose changes.
 License